Prolotherapy Clinic in South Surrey BC

 Advil, Ibuprofen, Motrin, Robaxacet, Vioxx, Celebrex, Prednisone, Aspirin, Cortisone etc

 An exception to this is for those who take a baby aspirin each day for their heart.
-Regular use of narcotic drugs should be avoided because they will inhibit the immune system and slow the healing.
+Regular use of narcotic drugs should be avoided because they will inhibit the immune system and slow healing.
 Tylenol may be used for a short period of time.
 If you are not sure whether a medication you are taking interferes with your prolotherapy treatment, bring it to our attention and we will help you out.
-Remember, it is important to treat the source of the pain through strengthening the damaged areas rather then just cover it up with chronic pain medications.
+Remember, it is important to treat the source of the pain by strengthening the damaged areas rather than just covering it up with chronic pain medications.
 Specific supplements to assist the healing process may be recommended.

 Controlled exercise and mobilization of the treated area promote tissue healing and results in faster recovery after the treatment.
 For this reason, movement and exercise are recommended as soon as possible.
 The general rule is if a certain activity or exercise hurts significantly, switch to a different one.
 A small amount of pain is expected while recovering from an injury, but not significant pain.
 The amount will depend on your level of fitness before and on how many areas were treated.
 Frequent high-velocity chiropractic adjustments should be avoided because they do not allow joint treatment with prolotherapy to stabilize.
 Massage and other similar therapies are compatible with prolotherapy.

 In most cases, depending on your job, you may return to work or school the same day as your treatment.
 If, however, your job places a great deal of stress on the treated area or if you have significant post-injection discomfort, you should not return to work the same day.
 A few days is recommended before returning to strenuous athletic activity.